JackBailey/jackbailey/README.md

 ![Total Visits:](https://visitor-badge.glitch.me/badge?page_id=jack-bailey.jack-bailey)

 ### Who am I?
-I'm a Fullstack website developer from the UK.
+I'm a Frontend website developer from the UK.

 ### What am I currently doing?

-I'm working as a freelance fullstack developer, you can find my public releases of this work on my [portfolio](https://jackbailey.dev).
+I'm working as a freelance frontend developer, you can find my public releases of this work on my [portfolio](https://jackbailey.dev).